-In the location line only the sensors SBPSUSLxx can be placed.
-The sensors SBPSUSLxx can only be placed in the location line.
+In the location Line only the sensors SBPSUSxxx and the SBPILED indicators can be placed.

 4) Once the modules are added to the project, the addressing can be done manually or it can be done automatically at a later moment when it will be possible to connect to a Dupline network.
 We strongly suggest doing it automatically to speed up the installation time and to reduce the possibility of making errors.